GandhiCloudLab/mcm-info/06-mcm-sample-apps/mcm200/vpro/readme.md

 - MCM 2.0
 - Hybrid Application.

-You need to change the PlacementRule cluster the text "name: ilender-apps-cluster" appropriately in the yaml file.
+You need to change the PlacementRule cluster the text "name: mcm-managed-cp4a-cluster" appropriately in the yaml file.